Horsley Park - Kemps Creek

 Horsley Park - Kemps Creek is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Horsley Park - Kemps Creek, as of the latest Census, 95.6% of dwellings were houses while 4.3% consisted of other types such as semi-detached homes and apartments, compared to Sydney's metropolitan area where 73.3% were houses and 26.7% were other dwellings.
-Home ownership in Horsley Park - Kemps Creek stood at 54.8%, with mortgaged properties making up 30.3% and rented ones accounting for 14.9%.
-The median monthly mortgage repayment in the area was $3,000, exceeding Sydney's metropolitan average of $2,000.
-The median weekly rent in Horsley Park - Kemps Creek was $440, higher than Sydney's metropolitan figure of $400.
-Nationally, mortgage repayments in the area were significantly higher at $3,000 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Horsley Park-Kemps Creek's dwelling structure, as per the latest Census, was 95.6% houses and 4.3% other dwellings.
+This compares to Sydney metro's 73.3% houses and 26.7% other dwellings.
+Home ownership in Horsley Park-Kemps Creek stood at 54.8%, with mortgaged dwellings at 30.3% and rented ones at 14.9%.
+The median monthly mortgage repayment was $3,000, higher than Sydney metro's $2,000.
+Median weekly rent was $440, compared to Sydney metro's $400.
+Nationally, mortgage repayments were significantly higher at $3,000 versus Australia's average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing